angelomelonas/grpc-spring-boot-vue-chat/README.md

 #### Vue Frontend
 To specifically generate Proto files for the front-end client, navigate to the `frontend` directory and run the following command:

-    npm run proto
+    $ npm run proto

 To serve the frontend code in a development environment, execute:

-    npm run serve -- --port 8081    # This serves the front end on port 8081.
-If we do not set the port, the default port of 8080 conflicts with Envoy.
+    $ npm run serve -- --port 8081    # This serves the front end on port 8081.

 ## References and Resources
 * [gRPC-Web is Generally Available](https://grpc.io/blog/grpc-web-ga/)